offsoc/forgejo/options/setting/config-cheat-sheet.md

 ### <a name="markup.sanitizer.1" href="#markup.sanitizer.1">Markup sanitizer</a>
-This section can appear multiple times by adding a unique alphanumeric suffix to define multiple rules. e.g., <a href="#markup.sanitizer.1">`[markup.sanitizer.1]`</a> -> `[markup.sanitizer.2]` -> `[markup.sanitizer.TeX]` The following keys can appear once to define a sanitation policy rule:
+This section can appear multiple times by adding a unique alphanumeric suffix to define multiple rules. e.g., <a href="#markup.sanitizer.1">`[markup.sanitizer.1]`</a> -> `[markup.sanitizer.2]` -> `[markup.sanitizer.TeX]` The following keys can appear once to define a sanitation policy rule.

 ```ini
 [markup.sanitizer.1]